This post is also available in: French

 Famous for its pristine beaches and great nightlife Mykonos is among the most popular Greek islands.
-Mykonos is not only for the party goers; it’s an island that offers gourmet food, cultural activities, and romantic holidays.
+Mykonos is not only for the party-goers; it’s an island that offers gourmet food, cultural activities, and romantic holidays.
 It’s a great destination for solo travelers, gay travelers, couples, and families with many things to do.

 You might also like my 10-day Greece itinerary that includes Athens, Mykonos and Santorini.

-Things to do in Mykonos
+20 Fun Things to do in Mykonos

-Discover the Windmills in Chora
+1. Discover the Windmills in Chora

 Only seven of them have been preserved.
 I highly recommend that you walk up the hill in Chora and visit the windmill of Boni that is now a museum.
 The view from up there is incredible, and it’s also one of the best places to watch the sunset.

-Have a drink in little Venice
+2. Have a drink in little Venice

-Stroll around Mykonos town
+3. Stroll around Mykonos town

 A great way to explore Mykonos town and all the highlights is a Mykonos Walking Tour.

-Shop till you drop in Mykonos town
+4. Shop till you drop in Mykonos town

 The return ticket to Delos cost 20 € for adults and 10 € for children (6-12 years old).
 Tickets to the Archaeological site of Delos cost: Full 12€, Reduced 6€.
 I highly recommend that you do a guided tour in Delos.
 A visit to the island of Delos is among the best things to do in Mykonos.
 Book your trip to Delos here.

-Walk around the old port
+6. Walk around the old port

-The picturesque old harbour of Mykonos is a great area to walk around especially at night.
+The picturesque old harbor of Mykonos is a great area to walk around especially at night.
 There are many cafes and restaurants in the area overlooking the sea.
 From there you can also catch the ferry to Delos island.
-The old port is also home to the famous Pelekan of Mykonos.
-The last time I was there I spotted him in the backstreets of the town instead of the harbour.
-The Pelekan is a must see in Mykonos.
+The old port is also home to the famous Pelikan of Mykonos.

-Discover the churches in Mykonos
+7. Discover the churches in Mykonos

 One of the main characteristics of Mykonos is the abundance of churches that can be found scattered around the island.
 Some say that the number of churches and chapels are almost 800 and about 60 of them can be spotted in Mykonos town (Chora).